 In 1803, while preparing for his journey to the Pacific Ocean, Lewis spent a month in Philadelphia studying with the eminent scientists of the day.
 His education included intensive courses in medicine, preservation of plant and animal samples, using navigation instruments, cartography, and studying fossils.

 Between 1804 and 1806, Meriwether Lewis and William Clark led the Corps of Discovery from Wood River, Illinois, to the Pacific Ocean.
-As they traveled, Clark mapped their route and Lewis recorded information about and collected samples of the unfamiliar plants and animals they encountered.
+As they traveled, Clark mapped their route, and Lewis recorded information about and collected samples of the unfamiliar plants and animals they encountered.
 The explorers met with the tribes of the Louisiana Purchase to tell them of the changes that would transpire under U.S. ownership.
 Lewis and Clark also tried to establish peace between tribes.
-Not understanding complex intertribal relations and tribal structures, few of these peace-making efforts met with enduring success.
+Not understanding complex intertribal relations and tribal structures, few peace-making efforts met with enduring success.

 Just a little more than a month later, Lewis died mysteriously from gunshot wounds on October 11, 1809.

 Major James Neelly, Lewis’s traveling companion, arrived at Grinder’s Stand within hours of Lewis’s death and buried his body nearby, where it remains today.
 He then took charge of Lewis’ papers and carried them the rest of the way to Washington.
-On October 18th, from Nashville, McNeelly wrote to Thomas Jefferson: “It is with extreme pain that I have to inform you of the death of His Excellency Meriwether Lewis, Governor of Upper Louisiana who died on the morning of the 11th Instant and I am sorry to say by Suicide.”
+On October 18, from Nashville, McNeelly wrote to Thomas Jefferson: “It is with extreme pain that I have to inform you of the death of His Excellency Meriwether Lewis, Governor of Upper Louisiana, who died on the morning of the 11th Instant and I am sorry to say by Suicide.”